 SumoMe – You see those Pink Sharing buttons on the side of this post?
 That's from SumoMe.
 It tracks and encourages shares on my blog posts.
 As simple and as effective as that.
 Highly recommend!

 WP Help – I cannot sing the praises more about WP Help.
-I sincerely believe that if you’re on WordPress, you should be using WP Help.
-If youever have a question, issue, or a problem arises, they are there to help answer it, solve it, and then show you what to do so it never happens again.
+I sincerely believe that if you're on WordPress, you should be using WP Help.
+If you ever have a question, issue, or a problem arises, they are there to help answer it, solve it, and then show you what to do so it never happens again.
+My site was loading slowly and he emailed a detailed report of why, and then HE fixed it.
+This is my best purchase of 2016.
+Use code “HELENE-WP” here to save 25%.

 SiteGround – I adore SiteGround for web hosting.
 This is some of the best customer service out there.
 You just can't beat it.
 It's extremely reliable and they send me weekly updates about mu site.
 They also automatically back up my site (UM HI!) and I know that if there is any problem I can email support 24-7!